adispezio/learn/crafting-smarter-mixins-with-extend/README.md

 # Crafting Smarter Mixins with Extend

-### Mixins and extends are essential tools for any Sass developer.
+### Mixins and extends are essential features for any Sass developer.
 Anthony DiSpezio shows how to leverage them at the same time to create smarter Sass and cleaner CSS.

 https://github.com/adispezio/learn/tree/master/crafting-smarter-mixins-with-extend